imtiaz101325/blog/README.md

 Please make sure the Front-end is running at `localhost:3000` and the Backend is running at `localhost:8000` before continuing with development.

+## Seed Data

+To use some predefined data for development run `npm run seed`

 # TODO:

 1. Add create-superuser script